joykare/react-startpack/README.md

 ```
 * Now, you have a local copy of your fork of the react-startpack repository!
 * cd into the project root
-* In the project root run `yarn install` to install dependencies
+* In the project root, run `yarn install` to install dependencies
 * To start app `yarn start`